Jamison family deaths

 The Jamison family of Eufaula, Oklahoma, United States – Bobby Jamison, his wife Sherilynn, and daughter Madyson – mysteriously disappeared on or after October 8, 2009.
-The family was reportedly considering the purchase of a 40-acre plot of land near Red Oak, about 30 mi from Eufaula, at the time that they vanished.
+The family was reportedly considering the purchase of a 40 acre plot of land near Red Oak, about 30 mi from Eufaula, at the time that they vanished.
 Their suspected remains were found in November 2013 and positively identified by the Oklahoma medical examiner on July 3, 2014.
 No cause of death was determined, and the circumstances surrounding their disappearance remain unknown.

 Disappearance

 The initial investigation into the Jamison family's disappearance indicated that they had probably not vanished of their own accord.
 Their pickup truck was found abandoned in Latimer County, Oklahoma, a short distance south of Kinta, a few days after their disappearance.
 The Jamisons' bodies were not found, but their malnourished dog, Maisie, was still in the truck.
 Also discovered were the family's ID cards, wallets, mobile phones, a GPS system and about US$32,000 in cash.
 The Jamisons were not known for carrying large amounts of cash with them.

 Footage from the family's home surveillance system, time stamped the day they left their house, showed the couple making several silent trips between their vehicle and home as they methodically packed to leave.
 In the footage, the couple's movements were described as "trancelike."
 The video also shows Sherilynn place a brown briefcase in the vehicle.
-Former Sheriff Beauchamp remarked that he believed the briefcase could be an important clue; both the briefcase and Sherilynn's handgun have never been recovered.
+Former Sheriff Beauchamp remarked that he believed the briefcase could be an important clue; neither the briefcase nor Sherilynn's handgun has ever been recovered.